young061023/collage_art/README.md

   * ##### level1_image_path, level2_image_path, level3_image_path: the path to store the intermediate image.
   * ##### final_image_path: The path to save the final cropped image.
   * ##### num_slice: the number of slices used to segment a picture.

+#### Result
+The script will output a final processed image (final.jpg) after completing the image processing pipeline.